aehng/Lecture-Notes/Module2/Lec15-Mon_Feb_13/README.md

 *   Was it helpful to start from the `cat` tool?
     *   If so, **why**?
 *   Which text tool was the hardest to write?
     *   **Why** was that one particularly difficult?
     *   How hard was the `paste` tool to implement compared to the others?
 *   Are there any other lessons that you drew from this experience?

 ## Profoundness and value of insights

-For this retrospective I want you to consider the **value** of insights you gained while working on this assignment, and the **cost you paid** to have them.
+0. Get a sticky note and write down your A#

-Think of an insight you gained, the first thing that comes to your mind.
+1. Think of an insight you gained, the first thing that comes to your mind.

-*   Is it a *profound* or a small insight?
-How big of a *"click"* was it?
+    *   How big of a **"click"** was it?
-    *   Is it something that you're surprised that you (or your ducky) came up with?
+    *   Did it surprise you that you (or your ducky) came up with it?
-*   Now, think about how *valuable* of an idea it is.
-    *   Did it make a big impact on how you did your work?
+    *   Did it make a large impact on your project?

-Post it to the whiteboard according to these axes:
+2. Post it on along the **Profoundness** axis from *enlightened* to *cliché*

-*   *Profoundness* - how big or important this insight was to you
-*   *Value* - the cost of not realizing it; how useful it was once obtained